irsooti/sw-polling-poc/README.md

 # Optimize polling interval for the current web server

-To run this application, install the dependencies and run the following:
+To run this application run the following:

 ```bash
 npm install # or pnpm if you have it